Cancro29/NETHERCAP/BW16_RTL8720dn Build/README.md

 2. Open NETHERCAP SoftAP that comes from Wemos D1 Mini.
 Do not connect to "NETHERCAP_5GHZ"
 3. A secondary table that contains 5 GHz networks should appear on target list.
 ![Scheme](images/esp8266_5ghz.jpg)
-4. If the secondary table does not showing.
-Tap "SCAN" and wait for 20 seconds, then refresh admin page.
+4. If the secondary table does not appear, tap "SCAN" and wait for 20 seconds, then refresh admin page.
 Make sure there is at least one 5GHz router nearby.